National Conference

 THE CONFERENCE THEME

-The 2026 National Closing the Gap Indigenous Health Conference will focus on three interconnected themes:
+The 2026 National Indigenous Closing the Gap Health Conference will focus on three interconnected themes:

 Our Leadership, Our Health - Celebrating self-determination, collective leadership, and community-driven solutions to close the health gap.